-2020 Regulations
+2021 Regulations

-Last amended by the Board in December 2020
+Last amended by the Special Meeting of Members in September 2021

 Association Values

 Integrity: We are honest, forthright and act at all times in the best interests of the people we represent.
 We adhere to high moral principles and consistently apply Association values in every action and decision.